 How do you treat chronic sinusitis without antibiotics?

-Antibiotics may only be helpful if the cause is a bacterial infection.
+Antibiotics may only be helpful if the cause for chronic sinusitis is a bacterial infection.
 Identifying and treating the underlying cause (eg, an allergy) is required, and avoiding things that make your symptoms worse.
 Steroid sprays and tablets may sometimes be helpful.
 The self-help options outlined below do not involve antibiotics (see 'Medical treatments', below).

 Treatment of any underlying problem